Alsa8676/Data_Science_Projects/README.md

 Run the scripts:
-Each project folder contains a main Python script that can be executed directly.
+Put each Project file in Each project folder contains a main Python script that can be executed directly.